-Low-Grade Fever Symptoms: When to Worry?
+Low-Grade Fever Symptom: What It Means and When to Worry

 A low-grade fever is typically defined as a body temperature that is slightly above the normal range, usually between 98.6°F (37°C) and 100.4°F (38°C).
 It can be a sign of various underlying conditions, ranging from minor infections to more serious illnesses.
 Understanding when to be concerned about a low-grade fever is crucial for effective health management.